c0ded00d1e12/ecen224/_labs/image.md

 In this lab we will be exploring the utility of data manipulation in a practical application by editing an image in C. **This lab will be programming heavy** and a little more involved than previous labs. **Make sure you allow yourself enough time to complete this lab.**

 ### Bitmap Struct

 Unlike other programming languages that you may be familiar with, the C programming language is not an object oriented programming language.
 This means that there are no `class` objects that allow you to associate groups of data together.

-To accomplish this, C uses a the `struct` object, which is actually a predecessor to the `class` object we see in most programs.
+To accomplish this, C uses a `struct` data structure, which is actually a predecessor to the `class` object we see in most programs.
 Below is the `struct` included in the `image.h` library in the code for this lab:

 ```c
 typedef struct